glpi-project/docker-images/README.md

 docker logs <db_container_id>
 ```

-Once the containers are running, you can access GLPI at `http://localhost` and follow the installation instructions.
+Once the containers are running, you can access GLPI at `http://localhost`
+GLPI will automatically install or update itself if needed.

+You can disable this behavior by setting the environment variable `GLPI_SKIP_AUTOINSTALL` to `true` in the `.env` file.
+Same with `GLPI_SKIP_AUTOUPDATE` to disable automatic updates.

-At the time of database creation, you can use the following credentials:
+If so, when accessing the web interface, installation wizard will ask you to provide the database connection details.
+You can use the following credentials:

 - Hostname: `db`
 - Database: `glpi`